GNOME/gimp-help/README.md

     - If not, check if there is an unofficial translation, [here](https://github.com/jrsoftware/issrc/tree/main/Files/Languages/Unofficial).
     - If there is, then add it to the download_lang commands.
-    - If no translation is available `Default.isl` can be used.
+    - If no translation is available, `Default.isl` can be used.
   - [build/windows/installer/gimp-help.iss](build/windows/installer/gimp-help.iss)
-    - Add a if LANG test and define LANGFILE for you language.
+    - Add an if LANG test and define LANGFILE for your language.

 Note: If your build directory is not a child of the source directory, then `msginit` will not fill in PACKAGE_VERSION in the header of the po files.
 Since msginit tries to find `configure`, copying that to your build directory can solve that issue.
 In that case, make sure to update it when switching branches.